Nursing Care For Transgender Patients

 1. The transgender patient is a person with a health concern.

-2. Our job as a nursing professional is to provide equitable care
+2. Our job as nursing professionals is to provide equitable care

 Nurses who are firmly grounded in these two tenets are on their way to providing quality care for these patients.